luffy2106/NLP_and_textmining/NLP_interviews/README.md

 Reference : http://cs231n.stanford.edu/slides/2021/lecture_11.pdf

 #### 5) How BERT work, why do you want to use BERT

-BERT architecture consists of several Transformer encoders stacked together.
+(see popular_model repor to see how to implement it) BERT architecture consists of several Transformer encoders stacked together.
 Each Transformer encoder encapsulates two sub-layers: a self-attention layer and a feed-forward layer.
 Bert convert text to vector by tokenization then start training on pretrained model(Bert base or bert large).
+Basically Bert convert your input string to vector, with the following features:
+- BERT base, which is a BERT model consists of 12 layers of Transforme
+- maximum size of tokens that can be fed into BERT model is 512(the text should not have more than 512 words).
+- Bert automatically add [CLS] and [SEP] to the begin and end of each string, and some padding if the length of text is shorter than the standard.
+- The [cls] token is used for classification task(the model will do classification with the input string begin with [cls]) whereas the [sep] is used to indicate the end of every sentence
+- BERT model then will output an embedding vector of size 768 in each of the tokens.
+We can use these vectors as an input for different kinds of NLP applications, whether it is text classification, next sentence prediction, Named-Entity-Recognition (NER), or question-answering.

 There are at least two reasons why BERT is a powerful language model: